-All curriculum is the same for first grade and Spanish Immersion first grade.
+All curriculum is the same for first grade and Dual Language Immersion first grade.

 The First Grade Music Curriculum emphasizes beginning music reading, performance skills and classification of sound sources.

 - Identify and use appropriate vocabulary in fine arts areas